esling/esling.github.io/_pages/atiam-ml-3-support-vector-machines.md

 \label{eq3}
 \end{equation}
 $$

+Therefore, solving the set of equations amounts to find the maximal margin between the support vectors (as they *support* classification).

 For the first part of this tutorial, we will compute the main iterations of the algorithm (minimization of the objective function), while relying on a *linear* kernel.
 This implies that we will only be able to perform linear discrimination.
 However, remember that the formulation of the SVMs provide an *optimal* and (gloriously) *convex* answer to this problem.

 {% highlight Matlab %}